Spinel: Color and Magnetism

 Blue Spinel

-The primary coloring agent in most blue Spinels is iron (ferrous iron, Fe2+), as it is in some other gem species such as Aquamarine of the Beryl species and most blue Tourmalines of the Elbaite species.
 Iron is the reason all natural blue Spinels tested in this study showed magnetic attraction.
 All natural Spinels that had a component of blue color or gray color, including purple and violet Spinels, were also magnetic to some degree.
-In addition to iron, cobalt is also present in blue Spinels, mostly in trace amounts (<.1% cobalt oxide by weight).
+In addition to iron, cobalt is present in all blue Spinels, mostly in trace amounts (<.1% cobalt oxide by weight).
 The presence of cobalt in the gems we tested was confirmed by spectrometer analysis.

 The color saturation of blue Spinels varies from light to dark, and color varies from gray-blue to green-blue to pure blue.
-All light blue Spinels in this study (like the one pictured below left) were weakly magnetic (SI 35-69) due to low concentrations of iron.
-Gray tones, which are common in blue Spinels (shown below right) and Spinels of other colors, are the result of ferrous (Fe2+) iron (Chauvire et al., 2015).
+All light blue Spinels in this study (like the one pictured below left) were weakly magnetic (SI 35-69) due to lower concentrations of iron.
+Gray tones, which are common in blue Spinels (shown below right) and Spinels of other colors, are the result of iron (Chauvire et al., 2015).

 Light Blue Spinel, Sri Lanka